Raquel Turner

-Rachel "Raquel" Turner (formerly Slater; born 4 June 1957) is a fictional character from the BBC television sit-com Only Fools and Horses, in which she is Del Boy's long-term partner.
+Rachel "Raquel" Turner (formerly Slater; born 4 June 1957) is a fictional character from the BBC television sitcom Only Fools and Horses, in which she is Del Boy's long-term partner.
 She is portrayed by Tessa Peake-Jones.

 Character creation

 With Only Fools and Horses moving into its sixth series, writer John Sullivan wanted Del Boy to start looking for more mature women, rather than continually chasing 20-year-olds, and to have a long-term relationship, so he came up with the character Raquel for the 1988 Christmas special episode, "Dates".

 Biography

 During the episode, she was introduced to Del via a dating agency and at first the two got on well.
 She told Del that she was a trained actress, with ambitions to have a full-time career in the profession, although her only experiences of the business had been an unsuccessful pop duo with a friend, Double Cream.
 She made various low-key stage appearances, (including one headlining at the Talk of the Town, Reading, in which she fluffed her lines so badly that the crowd cheered when last orders was announced) and a one-line part in a Doctor Who episode.
 She also mentioned that, owing to her career choice, she had long been estranged from her parents, not having seen or spoken to them for years.

 However, she supplemented her income with a part-time job as a stripagram, a fact Del only discovered when he unwittingly booked her for Uncle Albert's birthday party at the Nag's Head pub.
 Humiliated in front of all his friends, Del told her he no longer wanted to see her.
 However, she then told Del that if he wanted her to stay, she would refuse the job she had been offered in the Middle East and remain with him.
 Del changed his mind but an untimely misunderstanding with the police (when he mistook a female officer for another stripper) resulted in him being arrested and unable to meet her.
 Heartbroken, she left London to work in the Middle East and later the United States.